3nityGitHub/MOBILE_FIRST-PROJECT/README.md

 - Add About me section, work cards section and contact me form
 - Add transitions to make it more interactive
 - Make it more accessible and responsive
+- Add media query to create the desktop version